-- NucleoBond[®] Xtra EF kits are suitable for ultra fast purification of plasmids, cosmids, and very large constructs (P1 constructs, BACs, PACs) ranging from 3 kbp up to 300 kbp. - The purified DNA is virtually free of endotoxins (<0.05 EU/ μ g plasmid DNA). - NucleoBond[®] Xtra Columns are polypropylene columns containing Nucleo-Bond[®] Xtra Silica Resin packed between two inert filter elements.
-The columns are available in Midi and Maxi sizes with typical DNA yields of 250 μg and 1000 μg, respectively. - All NucleoBond[®] Xtra Columns are resistant to organic solvents such as alcohol, chloroform, and phenol and are suitable for buffers containing denaturing agents like formamide, urea, or common detergents like Triton X-100 or NP-40. - NucleoBond[®] Xtra Silica Resin can be used over a wide pH range (pH 2.5 9.0), and can remain in contact with buffers for several hours without any change in its chromatographic properties. - The NucleoBond[®] Xtra Column Filters are specially designed depth filters that fit into the NucleoBond[®] Xtra Columns.
+- NucleoBond[®] Xtra kits are suitable for ultra fast purification of plasmids, cosmids, and very large constructs (P1 constructs, BACs, PACs) ranging from 3 kbp up to 300 kbp.
+For preparation of working solutions and storage conditions see section 5. - NucleoBond[®] Xtra Columns are polypropylene columns containing Nucleo-Bond[®] Xtra Silica Resin packed between two inert filter elements.
+The columns are available in Midi and Maxi sizes with typical DNA yields of 250 μg and 1000 μg, respectively. - All NucleoBond[®] Xtra Columns are resistant to organic solvents such as alcohol, chloroform, and phenol and are also suitable for buffers containing denaturing agents like formamide, urea, or common detergents like Triton X-100 or NP-40. - NucleoBond® Xtra Silica Resin can be used over a wide pH range (pH 2.5-8.5), and can remain in contact with buffers for several hours without any change in its chromatographic properties. - The NucleoBond[®] Xtra Column Filters are specially designed depth filters that fit into the NucleoBond[®] Xtra Columns.
 The filters are inserted ready-touse in the NucleoBond[®] Xtra Columns and allow a time-saving simultaneous clearing of bacterial lysate and loading of cleared lysate onto the NucleoBond[®] Xtra Column.
-Furthermore, the use of the column filters avoids the timeconsuming centrifugation step for lysate clearing. - The NucleoBond® Xtra Column Filters allow complete removal of precipitate even with large lysate volumes without clogging and avoid shearing of large DNA constructs, such as PACs or BACs by the gentle depth filter effect. - The NucleoBond[®] Xtra Midi Plus EF and NucleoBond[®] Xtra Maxi Plus EF kits additionally contain the NucleoBond[®] Finalizer and NucleoBond[®] Finalizer Large, respectively.
-These tools for a fast concentration and desalination of eluates are suitable for most plasmids and cosmids ranging from 2 50 kbp with recovery efficiencies from 40 90% (depending on elution volume). - NucleoBond[®] Finalizer is a polypropylene syringe filter containing a special silica membrane.
-The NucleoBond[®] Finalizer provides a binding capacity of 500 μg, whereas the NucleoBond[®] Finalizer Large can hold up to 2000 μg plasmid DNA. - Due to the small dead volumes of the NucleoBond® Finalizers the plasmid DNA can be eluted with a concentration up to 3 μ g/ μ L (see section 5.12, Figure 4 and 5 for dependence of concentration on elution volume). - All NucleoBond[®] Finalizers are resistant to organic solvents such as alcohol, chloroform, and phenol and are free of endotoxins.
+Furthermore, the use of the column filters avoids the timeconsuming centrifugation step for lysate clearing. - The NucleoBond[®] Xtra Column Filters allow complete removal of precipitate even with large lysate volumes without clogging and avoid shearing of large DNA constructs, such as PACs or BACs by the gentle depth filter effect. - The NucleoBond[®] Xtra Midi Plus and NucleoBond[®] Xtra Maxi Plus kits additionally contain the NucleoBond[®] Finalizers and NucleoBond[®] Finalizers Large, respectively.
+These tools for a fast concentration and desalination of eluates are suitable for most plasmids and cosmids ranging from 2-50 kbp with recovery efficiencies from 40-90 % (depending on elution volume). - NucleoBond[®] Finalizer is a polypropylene syringe filter containing a special silica membrane.
+The NucleoBond[®] Finalizer provides a binding capacity of 500 μg, whereas the NucleoBond[®] Finalizer Large can hold up to 2000 μg plasmid DNA. - Due to the small dead volumes of the NucleoBond[®] Finalizers the plasmid DNA can be eluted with a concentration up to 3 μg/μL (see section 4.12, Table 4 and 5 for dependence of concentration on elution volume). - All NucleoBond® Finalizers are resistant to organic solvents such as alcohol, chloroform, and phenol and are free of endotoxins.